Scottish Episcopal Church History

 The Synod also hears that the Theological Institute of the Scottish Episcopal Church is re-named the Scottish Episcopal Institute and Canon Anne Tomlinson, Mission Development Officer for the Diocese of Glasgow and Galloway, is its Principal.

 2014 August 1st is the 300th anniversary of the death of Queen Anne, the last Stuart monarch to reign in Britain, and the accession of George I. The Westminster Parliament's 1701 Act of Settlement by-passed fifty Roman Catholic heirs before establishing Sophia, Electress of Hanover - and her non-Roman Catholic successors - as heirs apparent.
-The English Parliament sought to persuade the Scots Parliament to pass a similar Act, which it eventually and reluctantly did, and which led to the Union of the Parliaments in 1707.
+The English Parliament sought to persuade the Scots Parliament to pass a similar Act, which it eventually and reluctantly did in 1707, and which led to the Union of the Parliaments in 1707.
 Sophia died two months before Queen Anne's death and was succeeded in both Hanover and the United Kingdom by her son George.
 The Hanoverian link lasted in Britain through the reign of five kings and ended with the accession of Queen Victoria in 1837, as Hanoverian law did not allow a woman to become monarch of the Kingdom of Hanover (as it had become in 1814).
 That crown passed to Victoria's uncle, the Duke of Cumberland and Teviotdale, but the kingdom disappeared when Hanover was annexed by Prussia in 1866.
 The last King of Hanover, George V, died in 1878 and is buried at Saint George's Chapel, Windsor Castle.